MoneyCoach becomes first UK financial coach training to be accredited

 The Octopus MoneyCoach training programme is a unique mix of theory learning, practical learning and group learning.

-The requirements to become a coach are high.
 First, applicants go through a formal application process.
 As well as background checks, there are also competency tests ranging from communication skills to financial knowledge.

 Once accepted onto the programme, coaches then have to complete 150 hours of training.
 It’s a combination of classroom-style learning (on topics such as budgeting, savings and pensions) and practical application.
 The latter includes practice coaching sessions with volunteer clients, which are individually monitored by a head coach with detailed feedback provided.